Wrostdevil/Wrostdevil/README.md

   </a>
 </p>
 # 💫 About Me:
-Hi, I’m Shakti👋 DSA & Web Development Enthusiast -->Data Structures & Algorithms -->HTML, CSS, JavaScript<br>An aspiring Full stack developer and exploring the field of Artificial intelligence and Machine learning
+Hi, I’m Shakti👋 DSA & Web Development Enthusiast -->Data Structures & Algorithms -->HTML, CSS, JavaScript<br>An aspiring Full stack developer and exploring the field of Artificial intelligence and Machine learning.I'm based in Milkyway and open to remote work worldwide

 ## 🌐 Socials: